kevintpeng/Learn-Something-Every-Day/Data-Science/Foundations of Data Science.md

 Singular Value Decomposition of a matrix is finding the best-fitting k-dim subspace (k is a natural number)
 - minimizing the sum of squared perpendicular distances of points to the subspace
 - equivalent to maximizing the sum of squared lengths of projections onto the subspace

+The best fitting subspace algorithm:
-- special case, 1-dim, line through the origin
+1. start with special case, 1-dim line of best fit; line through the origin
-  - can be found by k applications of the best fitting line algorithm, where ith iteration
+2. perform `k` applications of the best fitting line algorithm, where in the `i`th iteration, we find the best fitting line **perpendicular** to each of the `i-1` lines